University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/hybrid_genome_assembly/index.md

 You should use what you learned about comparing an assembly against a reference genome to ascertain if an assembly is reasonable or whether more/less data might be required.

-Most of these hybrid assemblies will take more than 10mins each, so you won't be able to do many within the time limit of this practical.
+Most of these hybrid assemblies will take more than 10 mins each, so you won't be able to do many within the time limit of this practical.

 ### Questions